Carbondale Public Library’s Genealogy and Local History Collections

 Purpose

 The Carbondale Public Library collects and provides access to a variety of resources that document the history of the City of Carbondale, its residents, government, businesses, institutions, and organizations.
-Materials related to the local region and specifically Lackawanna County will also be maintained if it can aid researchers in their understanding of the Greater Carbondale Area.
+Materials related to the local region including Lackawanna County, Carbondale Township, Fell Township, Greenfield Township, and the Boroughs of Jermyn, Mayfield, and Vandling will also be maintained.

 Collection Highlights